GZHoffie/bbs/README.md

 cmake --build . --target bbs
 ```

-The executable is then available in `build/bbs`.
+This is going to download all the dependencies, and the executable is then available in `build/bbs`.

 ## Quick start